ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/non-relational-data.md

 ![An empty Microsoft Excel workbook with two worksheets](../../../images/parts-of-spreadsheet.png)

 A spreadsheet is a file and will be accessible in the file system of a computer, device, or cloud-based file system.
 The software itself may be browser-based or an application that must be installed on a computer or downloaded as an app.
-In Excel, these files are also defined as **workbooks** and this terminology will be used for the remainder of this lesson.
+In Excel, these files are also defined as **workbooks** and this terminology will be used for the remainder of this section.

 A workbook contains one or more **worksheets**, where each worksheet is labeled by tabs.
 Within a worksheet are rectangles called **cells**, which will contain the actual data.
 A cell is the intersection of a row and a column, where the columns are labeled with alphabetical characters and rows are labeled numerically.
 Some spreadsheets will contain headers in the first few rows to describe the data in a cell.